 The Mafia, A Fiancée & Alain Delon

-Maltese brought along his ditzy American fiancée Mae Jenkins (Shirley Maclaine) who is nothing but bored of Italy, until she meets the photographer & gigolo Stefano (Alain Delon).
+Maltese brought along his ditzy American fiancée, Mae Jenkins (Shirley Maclaine,) who is nothing but bored of Italy, until she meets the photographer & gigolo Stefano (Alain Delon).
 While Paolo must return on a business trip to Miami, Stefano seduces Mae – where else than in the yellow Rolls Royce.
-However, the all of a sudden Mae decides that this love has no future and leaves Stefano heartbroken.
+However, all of a sudden, Mae decides that this love has no future and leaves Stefano heartbroken.

 Smuggling, Resistance & Ingrid Bergman

-In the year 1941, the yellow Phantom arrives in the city of Trieste, close to the Yugoslavian border where the actress Gerda Millet (Ingrid Berman) is driven to Yugoslavia.
+In the year 1941, the yellow Phantom arrives in the city of Trieste, close to the Yugoslavian border where the actress, Gerda Millet (Ingrid Berman,) is driven to Yugoslavia.
 The Yugoslavian resistance fighter Davich (Omar Sharif) asks Mrs. Millet, who is on her way to visit King Peter, for a ride into his home country, hidden in the trunk of the Rolls Royce.
 Soon thereafter, Millet is involved in supporting the resistance fighters, transporting them in her yellow Rolls Royce.
-At last, with an in an emotional farewell, Millett decides to return to the US America while Davich remains fighting.
+At last, with an in an emotional farewell, Millett decides to return to the USA while Davich remains fighting.